CodeYourFuture/CYF-Workshops/express-setup/readme.md

 `file` is in JSON format right now.
 To access the blog post message inside `file`, we need to parse it from JSON back to a JavaScipt object.

-Add this next bit of code to your `fs.readFile`'s callback function:
+Add this next bit of code to the `.then` callback for `fs.readFile`'s:

 ```js
 const parsedFile = JSON.parse(file);